Building a serverless application with Go, Google Cloud Run and Firebase

 }

-Here is the example of how I used Firestore client for querying trainer schedule.
-You can see how I used queries functionality to get only dates from the queried dates interval.
+Here’s an example of how I used the Firestore client to query the trainer schedule.
+You can see how I used the queries functionality to get only dates within the queried date interval.

 package main